li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 If an **out-of-memory error** occurs during data preprocessing, please process the data in **smaller batches**.

 During training, you can **modify the number of trajectories used** by changing the `seq_num` and `val_seq_num` parameters in [lhm_bc.yaml](https://github.com/DexGraspMotionChallenge/DexGraspMotionChallenge2025/blob/main/ActionDiffusion/bc/config/lhm_bc.yaml).
 The detailed data loading process can be found in the [GraspM3DexRepDataset](https://github.com/DexGraspMotionChallenge/DexGraspMotionChallenge2025/blob/5647adc5494dca3d94bad55765e6d6214e4ebe9c/ActionDiffusion/bc/dataset/graspm3_dexrep.py#L44) class.

-If you encounter the error `ImportError: libpython3.8.so.1.0: cannot open shared object file: No such file or directory`, please run the following command.

-<pre><code>sudo apt update
-sudo apt install libpython3.8-dev</code></pre>

-> **Note:** This repo is based on g++ version 8.4.0.
-If your g++ version is too high, you can upgrade the `transformations` and `numpy` packages to compatible versions.

 ### Testing Example